Templar Financial Associates Ltd

 The FCA does not regulate taxation

-"We needed re-mortgages on rental properties and relevant life policies for us as directors of our businesses.
-Kam provided advice and options for both mortgages and relevant life policies securing us great rates and cost-effective policies that work for our businesses.
-Kam is proactive, knowledgeable, personable and a pleasure to work with.
-I would not hesitate to recommend her to family, friends and business contacts."
+“We needed re-mortgages on rental properties and relevant life policies for us as directors of our businesses.
+Templar provided advice and options for both mortgages and relevant life policies securing us great rates and cost-effective policies that work for our businesses.
+Templar are proactive, knowledgeable, personable and a pleasure to work with.
+I would not hesitate to recommend Templar to family, friends and business contacts.”

 Erika Moralez-Perez, Croxley Green